Structural Parameterizations of the Biclique-Free Vertex Deletion Problem: FPT with degeneracy and solution size

-In this section, we show that \BFVD{} can be solved in $\bigO^*(2^{\bigO(d k^2)})$ time, extending the known fixed-parameter tractability of \BDD{} \cite{DBLP:conf/cocoa/RamanSS08}.
+In this section, we show that \BFVD{} can be solved in $\bigO^*(2^{\bigO(d k^2)})$ time on graphs with degeneracy $d$, extending the known fixed-parameter tractability of \BDD{} \citep{DBLP:conf/cocoa/RamanSS08}.
 Essentially, our algorithm considers two cases based on the value of $\sside(G)$.
-If $\sside(G)$ is sufficiently small, then we apply the algorithm of \Cref{prop:fpt-for-vc}.
-Otherwise, we aim to find a small number of vertices that intersect a solution.
-To find such vertices, we rely on the following lemma of Alon and Gutner \cite{DBLP:journals/algorithmica/AlonG09}, which has been also applied to show fixed-parameter tractability of several domination problems (including \BDD{}) \cite{DBLP:journals/algorithmica/AlonG09,DBLP:conf/wg/GolovachV08,DBLP:conf/cocoa/RamanSS08}.
+If $\sside(G)$ is sufficiently small, then we invoke the algorithm of \Cref{prop:fpt-for-vc}.
+Otherwise, we aim to find a few vertices that intersect a solution.
+To find such vertices, we use the following lemma of \citet{DBLP:journals/algorithmica/AlonG09}, which has been also applied to show fixed-parameter tractability of several domination problems (including \BDD{}) \citep{DBLP:journals/algorithmica/AlonG09,DBLP:conf/wg/GolovachV08,DBLP:conf/cocoa/RamanSS08}.

-\begin{lemma}[\cite{DBLP:journals/algorithmica/AlonG09}] Let $X$ be a set of at least $(4d + 2)k$ vertices.
+\begin{lemma}[\citep{DBLP:journals/algorithmica/AlonG09}] Let $X$ be a set of at least $(4d + 2)k$ vertices.
 Then there are at most $(4d + 2)k$ vertices that are adjacent to at least $|X| / k$ vertices of $X$. \end{lemma}

 Using \Cref{lemma:not-many-hit-many}, we will show that a set of $\bigO(dk)$ vertices that intersects a hypothetical solution can be found in polynomial time whenever $\mathcal{S}_G$ is sufficiently large (\Cref{lemma:branches}).
+Recall that $\mathcal S_G$ is the collection of smaller sides of all bicliques $K_{i,j}$.
 The proof of \Cref{lemma:branches} relies on the following lemma.